SirDancealot/DnDLike/DnDLike/Readme.txt

 Planned content:
 	- Level up system
 	- Flush out some kinks in character creation, and possible add some more features
+	- Need to make class features have an effect
 	- Full combat system
 		- Move spells, attacks and consumables out of being hard coded and save them in seperate files
 	- Gear/spell etc creation and usage
 		- Only need to add gear and buff spells
 	- Spell encykopedia (of spells in the spell folder)
 	- Possibly other stuff

+Known bugs:
+	- When making a spell in the spell creator it does not show up in the battle simulator until the program has ben restarted.

 Changelog:
+	Aplha V0.1.2.1A:
+		- Added all classes to character creation

 	Aplha V0.1.2.0C:
 		- Fixed bug in diceroller where negative modifyers would add to total